prabhat5172992/Learn-Typescript/README.md

 console.log(result.toFixed());
 result.willExist(); //

-In this example, the TypeScript compiler doesn’t issue any warning even the willExist() method doesn’t exist at compile time because the willExist() method might available at runtime.
+In this example, the TypeScript compiler doesn't issue any warning even the willExist() method doesn't exist at compile time because the willExist() method might available at runtime.
 ```

 ##### Void Type